jfcross4/advanced_stats/fantasy_football_lab.md

   facet_wrap(~position)
 ```

+Next, let's make the information in the "game_outcome" column
+more useful.

-Next, let's make the information in the "game_outcome" column more useful.
-Right now these a game_outcome column might be "W 25-20" indicating that the player's team won 25 to 20.
-Let's split this information into three columns:
+Right now these a game_outcome column might be "W 25-20"
+indicating that the player's team won 25 to 20.
+Let's split this information into three columns,
+first splitting at the space (" ") and then splitting at the dash ("-").

 ```r
 ff =